-My first newspaper job out of college was as a county government reporter in southern Oregon.
-In the span of a year, my digging into the workings of a corrupt county assessor prompted a state investigation and a successful recall campaign.
+My first newspaper job out of undergrad was as a county government reporter in southern Oregon.
+My diggings into a corrupt county assessor prompted a state investigation and a successful recall campaign.
 Another piece, which got a nod from SPJ, exposed a county commissioner of lying to the media about the reasons behind his personal bankruptcy.
 I eventually left that job with a new nickname: Slayer.

 And that is why I’m a journalist.